clawedcode-git/ackwatraq/README.md

 # 💧 ackwatraq

-An anime-styled Android app for tracking your daily water intake with gamification elements.
+An Android app for tracking your daily water intake with gamification elements.

 ## Features